elastic/opentelemetry/docs/kubernetes/operator/instrumenting-nodejs.md

             /var/run/secrets/kubernetes.io/serviceaccount from kube-api-access-swhn5 (ro)
       ```

-    - The main container of the deployment is linking the SDK through `NODE_OPTIONS` environment variable:
+    - The main container of the deployment loads the SDK through the `NODE_OPTIONS` environment variable:

       ```bash
       ...